jsta/nes_connectivity_p/draft.md

 ![Diagram of the individual lake watershed and network watershed scales.
 In this example, the lake-watershed for lake 3 includes the lake-watershed of lake 2 because lake 2 is smaller than 10 ha.](figures/iws_nws.png){ width=65% }

-We calculated all stream connectivity metrics using the `streamnet` and `nhdR` packages (citations).
-The algorithms in the `streamnet` package use the `sf` R package as well as the `v.net` and `v.stream.order` modules (Jasiewicz and Metz 2011) included in GRASS GIS (GRASS Development Team 2017).
+We calculated all stream connectivity metrics using the `streamnet` and `nhdR` packages (Stachelek 2018a, Stachelek 2018b).
+The algorithms in the `streamnet` package use the `sf` R package (Pebesma 2018) as well as the `v.net` and `v.stream.order` modules (Jasiewicz and Metz 2011) included in GRASS GIS (GRASS Development Team 2017).
 We calculated lake connectivity metrics and non-connectivity lake characteristics using data from the LAGOSNE dataset (Soranno et al. 2017).
 Both lake and stream connectivity metrics were calculated using the National Hydrography Dataset (NHD) as a primary input.
 All processed data and code are available at [DOI].

 ## Results